 Don’t Confuse Death With Evolution

 Despite the term ‘content marketing’ is now a mainstay in the marketing vernacular, the process of creating and distributing valuable information to strengthen and support a business is nothing new.
+And the question “is content marketing dead?” never ceases to be asked.

 Brands such as Michelin have created guidebooks offering free auto maintenance advice for customers as early as 1900, and food manufacturers have been providing recipes on product packaging even earlier than that.
 The major difference is that in 2015 content marketing has evolved to a point where everyone (and brands in particular) can distribute content online with just the click of the ‘post’ or ‘publish’ button.